Polygonalr/aventofcode2019/README.md

 Advent of Code done in Rust.

 Days 1-5 were done while being quarantined (due to COVID-19), to learn Rust and at the same time practise competitive programming.
-Day 6 onwards pending.
+Day 6 (and probably onwards) was done later in Python due to how tedious Rust can be for competitive programming.

 Code found here strive for efficiency and readability whenever possible.
-Though, you still may encounter bad rookie practices in the code because I am still really new to Rust while doing these exercises.